building

 • Separate entrances for each dwelling unit needs to have a 36" x 6'8" door to the public way.

-• A 6'8” finishing height on the stairs is required.
+• 6'8” finishing height on the stairs is required.
 Stairs are required to be lit.
 Handrails are installed with 4 or more continuous stairs.
 (Finishing height is from the nose of the step to the finished ceiling.)

 • Egress windows in sleeping rooms need to have 5.7 square feet of openable space.

-• Entrance stairs from the outside are code-compliant.
+• Entrance stairs from the outside are code compliant.

-• The minimum hallway width is 36" and height is 6'8".
+• Minimum hallway width is 36" and height is 6'8".

 • All livable space has a 7 ft. minimum ceiling height.